PAYNEA03/com3529Assignment/assignment/README.md

 * Parse Java file  automatically to obtain a list of methods and their parameters
 * Parse Java file automatically to obtain a list of if branches and their conditions
-* Generate values for meeting Restricted MCDC Coverage Criterion.
+* Generate test case suites in terms of meeting Restricted MCDC Coverage Criterion
+* Generate test case suites in terms of meeting Branch Coverage Criterion
+* Generate test case suites in terms of meeting Condition Coverage Criterion
-* Generate test cases automatically and parse to a java test file
+* Generate J-Unit test cases automatically and parse to a java test file

 ## Technologies